gwdistsys18/dist-sys-practice/README.md

         * Writes the query results to your Amazon S3 output bucket.

 *Cost 60 minutes, finished on Nov 13th, 2018.*
 ____

+#### What I Learned
+* The concepts and characteristics of Hadoop.
+* Hadoop Ecosystem.
+* Amazon EMR introduction.
+* How to launch an Amazon EMR cluster.
+* Amazon CloudFront Introduction.
+* How to process data by running a Hive Script.
+____

 ### Intermediate Level